 These crostini would be a great appetizer for a spring or summer get-together.
 The colors are vibrant, the flavors are fresh, and the carrot jam will keep your guests guessing.

 The leftover jam can be spread on toast or paired with a salty cheese like Manchego.
 You could also top pancakes or waffles with it, or try it spooned over a bowl of oatmeal with cinnamon and raisins (hello, carrot cake oatmeal!).
 Any leftover prosciutto should be popped directly into your mouth. 🙂

 - Place a small plate in the freezer for later use.
 Chop the carrots into 1-inch pieces.
 Place in a food processor and pulse until the carrots are approximately the size of rice, about 15-20 pulses.

-- Combine the carrots, sugar, and the juice of one lemon in a medium sized saucepan.
+- Combine the carrots, sugar, and the zest and juice of one lemon and orange zest in a medium sized saucepan.
 Place the pan over medium heat and bring to a simmer.
 Reduce heat to medium-low and cook, stirring occasionally, for 30 minutes.

 - Remove the plate from the freezer and place two teaspoons of jam onto the plate.
 Freeze for exactly one minute.
 Remove and drag your finger through the jam.
 If the jam begins to wrinkle, remove the jam from the heat.
 If not, place the plate back in the freezer and continue cooking the jam.
 Repeat the freezer test every 5 minutes until it wrinkles.
 Remove jam from the heat, transfer to a heatproof bowl, and refrigerate for at least 1 hour.